diogo-pessoa/milestoneThree/UserStories.md

 -  As a user if a search doesn't return a book, I want a quick link to create this new book entry.

+-  As a user I want tag book as favorites, so I can see then later in my Profile Page

 - As a Moderator I can review book information and tag when it is validated

 - As a Moderator I can delete books